 Visa Tips if You’re Staying in South Korea for More Than 30 Days

-Planning to stay in South Korea for a while?
-If you’ll be there for more than 30 days, you’ll need to apply for a visa before you go.
-Going without a visa is only for short visits.
+If you plan to stay in South Korea for more than 30 days, you need to apply for a visa before your trip.
+Visa-free entry only applies to short visits.

-👉 Work Visa – If you already have a job waiting for you in South Korea.
+👉 Work Visa (E-series) – For Filipinos who already have a confirmed job offer or employment contract in South Korea.

 Which Countries Can Visit South Korea Without a Visa?